tallhamer/MapApp/README.md

 <span style="color:#0055ff"><b>URL</b></span>

-The institution specific URL for your MapRT API install including the port the API runs on.
+The institution's specific URL for the MapRT API install including the port that the API runs on.

 <span style="color:#0055ff"><b>Token</b></span>

-The institution specific Bearer Token used in authentication of API calls.
+The institution's specific *Bearer Token* used in authentication of API calls.
 This will be provided by Vision RT and is specific to you instance of MapRT.

 <span style="color:#0055ff"><b>User Agent</b></span>

-The institution and version specific user agent for the MapRT API.
-At the time of this documentation the version should be *VisionRT.Integration.Saturn/2.0.0*
+The institution's version specific user agent for the MapRT API.
+At the time of this documentation, the version should be *VisionRT.Integration.Saturn/2.0.0*

 <p align="center">